-Kellie is a physician scientist, pursuing an anesthesiology residency at Massachusetts General Hospital (2017-2020) following an internal medicine internship at Thomas Jefferson University.
+Kellie is a physician scientist, who completed an anesthesiology residency at Massachusetts General Hospital (2017-2020) following an internal medicine internship at Thomas Jefferson University.
+She is currently a regional anesthesia and acute pain management fellow at Johns Hopkins University.
 Her research experience and interests include the neuroscience of addiction, pain medicine, and clinical applications of these psychological and pharmacological treatments on acute and chronic pain.
 Beyond research Kellie is passionate about science/research advocacy and outreach, in addition to improving pain medicine education.

 Kellie completed her undergraduate training at Ohio Wesleyan University, majoring in biochemistry and neuroscience.
 As part of her preparation for medical school applications, she started research early in her studies and became enthralled with the role of research to push the field of medicine forward.
 This new passion resulted in application and acceptance into Thomas Jefferson University’s M.D./Ph.D program.